-So many times, I hear the agents that I’ve recruited nationally to my agency complain about their past training and support.
+Many times, agents I’ve recruited complain about their past training and support.

 There’s a great person that you should subscribe to on YouTube.
 The channel is named Christopher Westfall, which also is this person’s name.
 I briefly mentioned him in “Part 5” of this guide.

 He is a Medicare supplement extraordinaire.
 He knows the Medicare business up and down.
 It’s all he does.

-Because many times, if we take away our options, safe zones, and alternatives, we have no other choice but to succeed.
+If we remove our options, safe zones, and alternatives, we have no other choice but to succeed.

 Otherwise, we end up in a position to where we fail out entirely.